nemanjam/markdown/README.md

 Don't spend next 3 months making architectural decisions, choosing libraries, setting up development environments and CI/CD pipelines, writing boilerplate code, _instead install this boilerplate in 15 minutes and start working on your features **today**._

-Here you can find all fundamental decisions for an app already made for you:

-- **frontend architecture** - pages, layouts, views, components, hooks, authentication, styling, theming, data fetching, state management, error handling, forms and validation
-- **backend architecture** - controller and service layers, interaction with database, authentication, error handling in both API and getServerSideProps, validation, file uploads and serving
--
-- **test configuration** -

 ## Demo

  <!-- live, Gitpod playground -->